-MailChimp is an online email marketing solution to manage contacts, send emails and track results.
-When you head to the report section of a particular campaign, the dashboard will show you the important metrics — Opens, Clicks, Unsubscribes and RoI.
+MailChimp is an online email marketing solution to manage contacts, send emails, and track results.
+When you look at the report section of a particular campaign, the dashboard will show you the important metrics — Opens, Clicks, Unsubscribes, and RoI.

-The metrics are compared to the list and industry average to help you understand where you stand in the competititve landscape.
+The metrics are compared to the list and industry average to help you understand where you stand in the competitive landscape.
 Isn’t that sweet?

-MailChimp also shows you has your list has grown over time in its reports.
+MailChimp also shows you how your list has grown over time in its reports.

 LinkedIn needs no introduction.
 The world’s largest professional network has reports for a bunch of its tools but the one that we particularly like is the Group Statistics.
-It gives you a nice handle on how a group has been growing, its engagement levels and the demographics of the group members itself.
+It gives you a nice handle on how a group has been growing, its engagement levels, and the demographics of the group members themselves.

 Here’s a look at the demographics tab.

-While the charts show the top 5-6 job functions, locations and industry, the top performers have been neatly mentioned in text itself to get a quick summary.
+While the charts show the top 5-6 job functions, locations, and industries, the top performers have been neatly mentioned in the text itself to get a quick summary.

-And in charts plotting a lot of data, for example the number of members in group right from the day it started, they use tooltips to give additional information about a data point.
+And in charts plotting a lot of data, for example, the number of members in the group right from the day it started, they use tooltips to give additional information about a data point.
 This way you have all the data you need yet the chart remains uncluttered.